Top 8 Best Small Automatic Cars

 There’s a two-tone roof option to choose from, decals, spoilers, different grilles, you name it, and the Ignis can pretty much have it.

-Not only is that incredibly affordable for a new car, but the Ignis is also frugal to run, with excellent MPG.
+So this Suzuki is incredibly affordable for a new car, but the Ignis is also frugal to run, returning excellent MPG figures.
 With its 1.2 litres you could get up to 58 MPG.
 The whole car weighs in at just 865 kg.
 Its super light weight means you get far more miles per tank than other cars in the segment.

 Annoyingly the Suzuki Ignis AllGrip all wheel drive model can’t be optioned with an automatic gearbox.